 Colonel Drake braved the burning house and was able to save two ticks and a comforter.
 Wrapping these around themselves and seeking shelter in the outhouse, the little family huddled together and tried to stay warm.
 Colonel Drake’s son Pitt had gone to Put-in-Bay to attend a party and watched in horror as the flames from Green Island lit up the stormy sky.
 Though he was only two miles from the island, his friends would not let him try to cross the churning lake to his family.
 The storm had grown so violent that the surf reached thirty feet high and froze as it fell onto the shore.
 What a spectacle it must have been with ice forming on the shore as flames consumed the lighthouse and illuminated the night sky.

 Work on a new lighthouse began in 1864 using the general fund for repairs, and a new, two-story lighthouse went into operation on July 1, 1865.
 This time, limestone was used to build a nine-foot-square tower with an adjoining keeper’s house.
 Charles Drake continued as keeper of the new lighthouse until leaving Green Island in 1871.

-A 1901 newspaper story noted that then keeper of Green Island Lighthouse, John Safe, had a beautiful team of Italian greyhounds that he used to pull a sled across the frozen lake to take his children to and from school at Put-in-Bay.
+A 1901 newspaper story recorded that then keeper of Green Island Lighthouse, John Safe, had a beautiful team of Italian greyhounds that he used to pull a sled across the frozen lake to take his children to and from school at Put-in-Bay.
 The fleet-footed canines could reportedly cover the distance in just five minutes.